SAP-samples/teched2022-DT264/exercises/ex0/README.md

 2. Search for “**Launchpad Service**”* and select the entry.

 > **NOTE:** The entry in the Service Marketplace might be available under the new name *SAP Build Work Zone, Standard*\* for you.
-The screenshots below do contain the former name.
+The screenshots below do contain the former name *SAP Launchpad Service*.

 3. In the **Application Plans** section choose the 3 dots for the standard plan and click **Create**.